leonp/thisdaysportion/_posts/2021-06-06-perfect-blogging-platform-crossposting-and-conversation.md

 ## Conversation

-Crossposting itself is _relatively_ simple, but conversation could get tricky.
+Crossposting itself is _relatively_ simple, but conversation can get tricky.

-At this point it may be worth taking a step back and asking _What is the fucking point of all this?_ If we’re so keen to extricate ourselves from the grasp of the social media leviathans, why don’t we just have done with it and _not use Twitter_?
+At this point it may be worth taking a step back and asking _What is the fucking point of all this?_ If we’re so keen to extricate ourselves from the clutch of the social media leviathans, why don’t we just have done with it and _not use Twitter_?
+And if we’re happy chatting with people on Twitter then just carry on as before.

 That is an entirely fair enough point, but we’re going to plough on and try and plot a way through not only posting to Twitter, but replying to other people’s posts, and then holding some form of threaded conversation.
 No-one said this was going to be easy.

 ### Replying to, retweeting or liking a tweet

 Actually, this bit _is_ easy.
-Webmentions and microformats already allow for `reply` and `like` mentions, which we could add to our post editor along with a field for the tweet URI.
+Webmentions and microformats already allow for `replies` and `likes`, and adding the appropriate buttons to our post editor along with a field for the tweet URI seems sensible.
+Mark the post as a reply, write your pithy comments, enter the tweet address and hit publish.

-For replies, use the above publishing guidelines to decide how they look in Twitter and have the platform send the reponse.
-Likes and retweets are even easier – they don’t even need content.
+Likes and retweets are even easier – they don’t require a comment.

 ### Replying to a reply to your reply

 Things become a bit more complex when we try and deal with Twitter conversation threads (although to be fair Twitter doesn’t deal with Twitter conversation threads particularly well).

-Take this scenario: you post a short note that gets sent to Twitter. @leonpaternoster and @paternoster reply.
-What happens then?
+Take this scenario: you post a short note that gets sent to Twitter. @leonpaternoster and @paternoster reply on Twitter.
+You’d like to respond to them.
+What happens next?

 Our platform has three things to deal with: